Fannie Mae: AAA Matrix Updates

 FEMA Alert Update

-FEMA issued an update to a Presidential Major Disaster Declaration for areas in Mississippi affected by severe storms, straight-line winds, tornadoes and flooding that took place February 22 to March 29, 2019.
-The following counties are eligible for assistance:
+FEMA issued an update to a Presidential Major Disaster Declaration for areas in Mississippi affected by severe storms, tornadoes, straight-line winds and flooding that took place April 13-14, 2019.

 Public Assistance